rewolf/llm-metrics-proxy/frontend/src/styles/README.md

 # Frontend Styles

-This directory contains all the SCSS styles for the OpenAI LLM Metrics Proxy frontend application.
+This directory contains the SCSS styles for the LLM Metrics Proxy frontend, organized into logical modules for maintainability and scalability.

 ## File Structure